-New Mexico Doctorate in Education Programs & PhD EdD Degree Programs
+Doctorate in Education Programs & PhD EdD Degree Programs in New Mexico

 A Doctorate in Education degree program places greater emphasis on furthering knowledge in the field through original research, which might be conducted through a university or in the lab of a private, public or nonprofit organization.
 A doctorate in education, also known as an EdD degree, seeks to prepare graduates for more hands-on leadership roles, applying existing research and knowledge to real world issues and organizations.
 Both degrees offer the opportunity to contribute in important ways to education at all levels.

 Graduate schools with Education Graduate Doctorate Programs in New Mexico